Thursday, September 18, 2025

 As one of their first official activities as Fellows, several of the newly inducted members participated in a panel discussion on servant leadership with the first-year medical students.
 This activity marked a meaningful moment of inter-class engagement and demonstrated the Fellows’ commitment to mentoring and modeling equity-driven leadership for the next generation of physicians.

-“These students embody the mission of Aequitas Health and reflect the Whiddon College of Medicine’s values of service, leadership, and a commitment to advancing health for all,” said Ashley Williams Hogue, M.D., president of the Whiddon COM Chapter of Health Aequitas.
+“These students embody the mission of Aequitas Health and reflect the Whiddon College of Medicine’s values of service, leadership, and a commitment to advancing health for all,” said Ashley Williams Hogue, M.D., associate professor of surgery and president of the Whiddon COM Chapter of Health Aequitas.

 “We are proud to celebrate their achievements and look forward to the continued impact they will have in their careers as equity-minded physician leaders, said Franklin Trimm, M.D., associate dean of health advancement.